 Our Partner Producers

 Since our expansion into honey, we’ve also started working with a select few apiaries across the country.
-Eric and Todd, our resident beekeeper, traveled far and wide to find the country’s best tasting honey from family farms that are observing sustainable beekeeping practices.
+Our co-founder Eric and our bee guide, Todd, traveled far and wide to find the country’s best tasting honey from family farms that are observing sustainable beekeeping practices.

 Read on to learn more about our partner sugarmakers and beekeepers.